MartynasKucys/openai_api/README.md

-# Open ai api
+# OpenAI API

-In this repo there is an flask api that calls open ai gpt-3.5-turbo and rephrases or generated text.
-Due to the fact that there can be a lot of section to the generate api call all section in parallel.
+In this repo, there is a Flask API that calls OpenAI's GPT-3.5-Turbo to rephrase or generate text.
+Due to the possibility of having multiple sections in the API call, all sections are called in parallel.

 ## How to launch

-Build docker image
+Build the docker image:

 ```bash
 docker build -t openai_api .
 ```

-After run the image
+Afterwards, run the image:

 ```bash
 docker run -p 5000:5000 openai_api
 ```

-This will run the flask api on localhost:5000.
+This will run the Flask API on localhost:5000.

-There is also an .env file with "openai_key" that is your open ai api key and "api_key" that is the key for this api (by default "api_key")
+There is also an .env file with "openai_key", which is your OpenAI API key, and "api_key" which is the key for this API (by default "api_key").

-## Using the api
+## Using the API

-### The /Rephrase api
+### The /Rephrase API

-It expects json with text and number of variants that you want to rephrase. </br>
+It expects JSON with text and a number of variants you want to rephrase.

-example json.
+Example JSON:

 ```json
 { "text": "some text to rephrase", "number_of_variants": 2 }
 ```

-You can call this function with programs like postman or curl.
-You can use this curl command.
+You can call this function with programs like Postman or curl.
+You can use this curl command:

 ```bash
 curl -X GET http://localhost:5000/Rephrase -H "Content-Type: application/json" -H "Authorization: Bearer api_key" --data "{\"text\": \"This product is very very good \", \"number_of_variants\":2}"